Olabanj/playwright-ts-automation-ui-api/README.md

 # sdet-portfolio

-A TypeScript + Playwright test automation portfolio, built as the running interview artifact for a self-directed **SDET Roadmap: Beginner → Advanced** (~16 weeks, ~10-12 hrs/week).
-Each phase of the roadmap adds to this same repo rather than starting a new project, so the commit history itself demonstrates how the framework evolved from a single "hello world" test into a structured automation suite.
+A TypeScript + Playwright test automation portfolio Each phase of the roadmap adds to this same repo rather than starting a new project, so the commit history itself demonstrates how the framework evolved from a single "hello world" test into a structured automation suite.

-A recurring practice across every phase is **AI-assisted coding as a working method, not a shortcut** — using an AI pairing partner to scaffold config, review code against SOLID principles, propose architectural tradeoffs, debug CI failures, and generate schemas/test cases, while always requiring a written explanation of *why* a suggestion is correct before accepting it.

 ## Skills demonstrated